isotopp/isotopp.github.io/content/posts/2022-09-08-mysql-straight-lines.md

 ```

 We have an allowance for a maximum of 200 MB/s and a maximum of 3000 IOPS.
-Above we see ok bandwidth 67 MB/s, but the IOPS hit the roof.
+Measured in the system we see an ok bandwidth of 67 MB/s, but the IOPS hit the roof.

 When we zoom in on a phase of replication delay in the Single Instance Info Panelof our grafana, we get to the bottom of that straight away.